Here's that whiteboard again, without the words on it. This is all off the top of my head, and would require more research.

 This is preliminary work I'm doing to build support for a larger project.

 Executive Summary: Our Admissions process involves at least 9 subsites of CSCC.edu and 3-5 third-party systems.
 The college is working on a more streamlined system, but it's a multi-year project.
-I'm seeking ways that the website can assist students through this process.
+Applying for admission is a key goal, so I want website to assist students through this process.